CIT95/riow-pub/how-to/day3.md

 Create a final.py in this folder and then copy the starting code from the replit.com site and watch the video to the understand the coding challenge.
 Stop the video before the solution and write your attempt the coding challenge, once you having working code or you want to see the solution commit your code with message "Day 3 Final Project", then watch the solution and update your code as needed.

 # Video 39
-Watch this and consider copy your final.py in a folder in your public repo and share the github URL in discord.
+Watch this and consider copying your final.py in a folder in your public repo and share the github URL in discord.